- slide 1 of 4

 Finally, something very important: Be careful with some specific words:

-The term 'concha' means 'shell' in Spain but in Argentina means something very different: it refers to 'vagina'.
-The same way, we have another word, very common not just in Spain, but in several Spanish-speaking countries: the verb 'coger' ('to catch', 'to grab').
+The term 'concha' means 'shell' in Spain but in Argentina means something very different: It refers to a woman's birth canal.
+In the same way, we have another word--very common not just in Spain, but in several Spanish-speaking countries: The verb 'coger' ('to catch', 'to grab').
 In Argentina, Honduras and other countries in Latin America its meaning changes significantly: 'coger' means 'to copulate', but in a very rude way!

 - slide 4 of 4

-- Regional Variations in Spanish Words Translated from English: http://www.rennert.com/translations/resources/spanishvariations.htm
+- Regional Variations in Spanish Words Translated from English, from Rennert.com

-- Spanish variations among regions of Spain and throughout Spanish-speaking America: http://en.citizendium.org/wiki/Spanish_language#Variations
+- Spanish variations among regions of Spain and throughout Spanish-speaking America, from Citizendium.org.

 - Map Hispano - By Spitfire19 (diverse, own-realized) [Public domain], via Wikimedia Commons: http://commons.wikimedia.org/wiki/File%3AMap-Hispano.png